hongseokimm/hongseokimm.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">Biography</h2>

-I am a rising third-year Ph.D. student in Economics at Iowa State University.
+I am a third-year Ph.D. student in Economics at [Iowa State University](https://www.econ.iastate.edu/).
 Before Ph.D., I obtained my bachelor's and master's degree from [Hanyang University](https://www.hanyang.ac.kr), Seoul, South Korea.

 My research lies at the intersection of **macroeconomics** -- with a special focus on understanding the underlying mechanisms for **fertility decisions** and the macroeconomic implications of **population dynamics**.